 Treatment for BPD and SUD

-It was once nearly impossible for those suffering with BPD and a SUD to get the treatment they needed.
+It was once nearly impossible for those suffering from BPD and a SUD to get the treatment they needed.

 Mental facilities wouldn’t admit patients who were struggling with an addiction, and rehab facilities would not accept those with an untreated mental disorder.
 Today, professionals understand that both disorders must be treated at the same time to be successful.